emintz/ArduinoLib/RTOSAid/README.md

 :warning: **Warning:** `stop()` will destroy a task in any state.
-Improper use can leave the system in an upspecified state.
+Improper use can leave the system in an invalud state or cause undesirable behavior.

 ### suspend

-Suspends a running task.
-Does nothing if the task is already suspended.
+Suspends a running task and does nothing if the task is already suspended.
 The `resume()` method (see above) resumes suspended tasks.

+:arrow_forward: **Note**: suspending a suspended task has no effect.
+No matter how many times the user invols `suspend()` on a suspended task, the next call to `resume()` will reactivate it.

 ## `TaskAction` Class